lck981202/bee2/README.md

   </details>

-## Why using this tracking toolbox?
+## Why using this counting method?

 Everything is designed with simplicity and flexibility in mind.
 We don't hyperfocus on results on a single dataset, we prioritize real-world results.
 If you don't get good tracking results on your custom dataset with the out-of-the-box tracker configurations, use the `examples/evolve.py` script for tracker hyperparameter tuning.